KenKundert/emborg/doc/commands.rst

     :umount:     :ref:`un-mount a previously mounted repository or archive <umount>`
     :version:    :ref:`display emborg version <version>`

 These commands are described in more detail below.
+Not everything is described here.
+Run ``emborg help <cmd>`` for the details.

 .. _borg: